fayedanik/Ticket-Lagbe/README.md

 # Ticket Lagbe

-Ticket Lagbe is an online e-ticket management front end angular web application.
+Ticket Lagbe is an online e-ticket management system front end angular web application.
 This is a single page web application designed and created by Fayed Anik.
 Any one who wants to integrate backend can easily clone the project and start developing.

 # Demo